 A deposition has two functions:

 The scene of a crime can be captured in photographs and evidence from a traffic accident can be gathered at the scene.
 This evidence can then be preserved by forensic specialists.
 Yet, the testimony of a witness can only be preserved in a deposition.
-Physical evidence rarely changes, unless someone tampers with evidence, which is an entirely different topic to talk about.
+Physical evidence rarely changes, unless someone tampers with it, which is a topic for another day.
 However, a witness or other party could change their testimony many times if they are not properly deposed.
 That is why it is crucial to capture the deposition of the witness or party.What Should I Wear to a Deposition?

 You want to be mindful that the deposition is typically the first time that the opposing attorney will meet you.
 First impressions are important.
-You will want to make a good impression on the attorney and his or her client.
+You will want to make a good impression on the attorney and their client.
 Dress as if you were actually appearing before a judge or jury.
 It is wise to dress conservatively.
-No flash fashion statements.
-Business casual is a good choice.Things to Remember Before Your Deposition
+No flashy fashion statements.
+Business casual is a good choice.What Do I Need to Remember When Giving My Deposition?

-Your deposition, properly given by you, can help your attorney in the handling of your case whether it be by way of settlement or going to trial.
-What you do at your deposition can help you or hurt you, depending on your truthfulness, appearance and attitude.
+Your deposition, properly given by you, can help your attorney in effectively handling your case whether it be by way of settlement or trial.
+What you do at your deposition can either help or hurt you, depending on your truthfulness, appearance and attitude.
 Don’t worry.
-Your lawyer will likely meet with you in advance to go over these rules as well as the facts of your case.
+Your lawyer will likely meet with you in advance to go over these rules, as well as the facts of your case.

 - DO answer every question truthfully.